ozioma23/wireframing/README.md

 3. Saves Time and Reduces Rework
 By identifying design flaws and functionality gaps early, wireframing helps prevent costly revisions later in development.
 Adjusting a wireframe takes only a few minutes, while redesigning or rewriting code after implementation can take days or weeks.

+**Real-World Example: How Wireframing Helped Identify Usability Issues** During the design of a mobile banking app, the development team created early wireframes using Figma to visualize the user flow for sending money, checking balances, and viewing transaction history.

+Identified Usability Issues
+When the wireframes were shared with stakeholders and test users, several potential usability problems were discovered:
+The “Send Money” button was placed too close to the “Cancel Transaction” button, which could lead to user errors.
+The navigation bar was cluttered with too many icons, confusing first-time users.
+The transaction confirmation step required unnecessary scrolling, slowing down the user flow.

+How the Issues Were Resolved
+Thanks to the wireframes, these issues were detected before any code was written.
+The team made adjustments directly in Figma by:
+Separating the “Send” and “Cancel” buttons with clear spacing and color contrast.
+Simplifying the navigation bar to show only key actions.
+Reorganizing the confirmation screen to fit all critical information above the fold.

+Impact on the Final Product
+These early changes significantly improved user satisfaction and task completion speed during later usability testing.
+Because the issues were caught during the wireframing stage, the team avoided major redesign costs and accelerated the development timeline.